tlaurion/coreboot-dasharo/Documentation/security/vboot/measured_boot.md

 cbfstool coreboot.rom read -n SI_ME -f /dev/stdout | sha256sum
 ```

-## DRTM Mode
+## DRTM
-The "Dynamic Root of Trust for Measurement" is realised by platform features
+The "Dynamic Root of Trust for Measurement" avoids the need to verify
+everything that happened since boot by relying on hardware means like Intel
-like Intel TXT or Boot Guard.
-The features provide a way of loading a signed
+TXT or Boot Guard.
+Instead of starting the chain at boot and building from
-"Authenticated Code Module" aka signed blob.
-Most of these features are also
-a "Trusted Execution Environment", e.g. Intel TXT.

-DRTM gives you the ability of measuring the IBB from a higher Root of Trust
-instead of doing it yourself without any hardware support.
+there, DRTM ensures trust by isolating measured code from anything that can
+modify.
+This is done by starting DRTM early in a boot process when all
+hardware is in a well known state.
+Once DRTM is up, it remains resident in
+memory and can be interacted with through an API when a safe computation
+environment is necessary.

 ## Platform Configuration Register
 Normally PCR 0-7 are reserved for firmware usage.
-In coreboot we use just 4 PCR
+In coreboot we use just 3 or 4
-banks in order to store the measurements. coreboot uses the SHA-1 or SHA-256
+PCR banks in order to store the measurements.
+PCR-4 to PCR-7 are left empty.
-hash algorithm depending on the TPM specification for measurements.
-PCR-4 to
-PCR-7 are left empty.

-### PCR-0
-_Hash:_ SHA1

-_Description:_ Google vboot GBB flags.

-### PCR-1
-_Hash:_ SHA1/SHA256
+### If USE_TPM_LOG_CB kconfig option is selected by the mainboard

+vboot-specific (non-standard) PCR usage.

-_Description:_ Google vboot GBB HWID.
+* PCR-1 - SHA1 of Google vboot GBB flags, SHA1/SHA256 of Google vboot GBB HWID.

-### PCR-2
-_Hash:_ SHA1/SHA256

-_Description:_ Core Root of Trust for Measurement which includes all stages,
+* PCR-2 - SHA1/SHA256 of Core Root of Trust for Measurement which includes all stages,
           data and blobs.

-### PCR-3
-_Hash:_ SHA1/SHA256
+* PCR-3 - SHA1/SHA256 of runtime data like hwinfo.hex or MRC cache.

+### If USE_TPM_LOG_CB kconfig option is NOT selected by the mainboard

+See [TPM1.2 Specification][TPM12] (section 3.3.3) and
+[TPM2.0 Specification][TPM20] (section 3.3.4) for PCR assignment information.

+* PCR-0 - SHA1 of Google vboot GBB flags.
+* PCR-1 - SHA1/SHA256 of Google vboot GBB HWID.
+* PCR-2 - SHA1/SHA256 of Core Root of Trust for Measurement which includes all stages,
+          data and blobs.
-_Description:_ Runtime data like hwinfo.hex or MRC cache.
+* PCR-3 - SHA1/SHA256 of runtime data like hwinfo.hex or MRC cache.